datygra/perv-colorscheme-1/README.md

 ## Thanks ##

-Very big thanks goes to [@dsander][dosa] and [@elseym][siwa] for their invaluable support and feedback all the time:yellow_heart:.
+Very big thanks goes to [@dsander][dosa] and [@elseym][siwa] for their invaluable support and feedback all the time. :yellow_heart:

-Also, thanks to my family at [Mayflower][91] for all their help and support!
-Additionally I would like to thank my friends at [FlavourSys][92] for their support to release the first version to :octocat:.
+A lot thanks to my family at [Mayflower][91] for all their help and support!
+Additionally I would like to thank my friends at [FlavourSys][92] for their help in releasing the first version to :octocat:.

-*Always have fun:sunny: in what you're doing and* "DON'T PANIC"...:rocket:
+*Always have fun:sunny: in what you're doing and* "DON'T PANIC"... :rocket:

 **Enjoy!**